 Other ongoing projects

-Plans and proposals for ongoing projects which are part of our ongoing Connecting Leicester programme.
+Plans and proposals for ongoing projects which are part of the Connecting Leicester programme.

 Abbey Park Road Improvements

 We are planning to improve a stretch of Abbey Park Road to create a two-way cycle track.
 This will also introduce new bus-only lanes along a stretch of the road, between Abbey Lane and the road bridge across the River Soar.